-1982 to 1984 marked a critical shift in the computer book trade.
-The markets for these titles were accelerating, and so were the challenges!
+The years 1982 to 1984 marked a pivotal moment in the computer book trade - the markets were booming, and the challenges were escalating at an alarming rate!